mluedke2/snowy-planet-battle-menu/README.md

 The Snowy Planet Battle Menu
 ============================

-An example menu for iOS 7+ and OS X 10.9+ using SpriteKit.
+An fun little example menu for iOS 7+ and OS X 10.9+ using SpriteKit.
+Using that framework and relatively few lines of code, you can get some cool interactivity going on in your menus or other views.

+There is a title floating around with some orbiting lasers, that then shoot at whatever button you press.
+The scene changes to a new screen, demonstrating how you can make a transition to a screen of your choice.
+In this example, just tap anywhere on the screen to return to the menu.

 Feel free to explore the code and use whatever parts might help you!